chipsalliance/aib-phy-hardware/i3d/docs/Params.md

   * "MX" or "MY" only supported, if specified.
 Exported as a floorplan constraint but does not affect bump map calculation.
 * pinSide (String)
   * One of "N", "S", "E", "W".
 Applied on the default (non-mirrored/rotated) orientation.
+* bumpOffset (Double)
+  * Denotes the offset of the bump array from the pin edge in um.
+Applied on the default (non-mirrored/rotated) orientation.
 * baseAddress (BigInt)
   * Address of the CSR bus
 * testProtocol (String)